Working with write access

 Invite collaborators

-• Invite your collaborators with one of their GitHub user name, their email address, or their full name.
+• Invite your collaborators with one of their GitHub username, email address, or full name.

 You are invited to a project